sgolebiewski-intel/edge-microvisor-toolkit/docs/developer-guide/architecture-overview.md

   /etc/otelcol
 ```

-- The `/var` directory requires to be writable as its content changes during normal operation (logs, cache, OS runtime data, persistent application data and temporary files)
+- The `/var` directory requires to be writable as its content changes during normal operation (logs, cache, OS runtime data, persistent application data and temporary files).
-- The `/etc/lp` holds assets and configuration for the system's printing subsystem
+- The `/etc/lp` holds assets and configuration for the system's printing subsystem.
 - The `/etc/node-agent` and `/etc/cluster-agent` and `/etc/health-check` are required for the Open Edge Platform's baremetal agents for configuration data.
 - The `/etc/telegraf` and `/etc/otelcol` are for telemetry data and configuration for the `telemetry-agent` and `observability-agent` required by the Open Edge Platform.
 - `/etc/caddy` is the ephemeral data required by the reverse-proxy required by the Open Edge Platform to communicate with the backend service(s).